unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 = What Kind Of Cool Button Fields Does Caldera Forms Have ? = The Caldera Forms form builder supports 5 button types for use in your WordPress forms.

-The primary use for the Button field it to trigger the form submission.
+TheÂ primary use for the Button field it to trigger the form submission.
 Buttons can also be used to move to the next, or previous page of a multi-page form.

-A form intended for user submission requires a button of the type “submit” Without one, a form cannot be submitted.
-The button config panel is fairly simple, allowing you to set the name, slug, custom class (wrapper class), type and class (actual button class)
+A form intended for user submission requires a button of the type â€œsubmitâ€Â Without one, a form cannot be submitted.Â The button config panel is fairly simple, allowing you to set the name, slug, custom class (wrapper class), type and class (actual button class)

 **Button Types**

 A button can be set as a Submit, Button, Next Page, Previous Page & Reset.

 *   Submit  - On click, will trigger the form to be submitted.
 If any required fields are not filled in, User will be prompted to fill them in.
-*   Button - Used for more custom uses like javascript triggers.
+*   Button - Used for more custom uses like javascriptÂ triggers.
 *   Next Page - Triggers pagination to the next available page in a multi-page form.
 *   Previous Page - Triggers pagination to the previous page in a multi-page form.
 *   Reset - Resets the form to its load state.
 If returned to the form due to an invalid data, the reset will return it to this state, not an empty state.

 Classes

-A button config can be given 2 custom classes:
+A button config canÂ be given 2 custom classes:

-*   Custom Class - This class name is added to the div around the actual button element
+*   Custom Class - ThisÂ class name is added to the div around the actual button element
 *   Class - This class name is added to the actual button element

 Since the form is based on [Bootstrap 3](http://getbootstrap.com/), built in [button classes](http://getbootstrap.com/css/#buttons) do apply (provided style includes are enabled)

 CSS Tips For Buttons

-Buttons in a Caldera Form default to carrying the class “btn” and all Caldera Forms are wrapped in an element with the class “caldera-grid”.
-Therefore you can target all buttons in your form with “.caldera-grid .btn”
+Buttons in a Caldera Form default to carrying the class â€œbtnâ€ and all Caldera Forms are wrapped in an element with the class â€œcaldera-gridâ€.
+Therefore you can target all buttons in your form with â€œ.caldera-grid .btnâ€

 [Here are some examples for changing Caldera Forms button - including submit button - color, width or centering the button](https://assets-cdn.github.com/assets/gist-embed-9ec60d02ee0eb30530c9c2d12055b82db581fbb13b64b807fd63df9cd276d21b.css)

-Note that these examples will change all buttons in the form.
+Note that these examplesÂ will changeÂ all buttons in the form.
 If you want to target one button, you will need to switch to using the button ID.

 = Does Caldera Forms Have A WYSIWYG / Rich Editor Field ? =

-**Rich Editor WYSIWYG Fields are availble in the form builder new feature in Caldera Forms 1.5.0.**
+**Rich Editor WYSIWYG Fields are available in the form builder new feature in Caldera Forms 1.5.0.**
 Caldera Forms offers Rich Editor fields that offer a What You See Is What You Get fields (WYSIWYG) experience.
 These fields allow those interacting with your WordPress form to easily craft HTML with out writing any code.
 But they can if they want.

 These fields are excellent for creating or editing post content using the [Caldera Custom Fields add-on](https://calderaforms.com/downloads/caldera-form-custom-fields/) to create a front-end editor.

-These fields are powered by the [Trumbowyg](https://alex-d.github.io/Trumbowyg/) JavaScript library.
+These fields are powered by theÂ [Trumbowyg](https://alex-d.github.io/Trumbowyg/) JavaScript library.

 Setting Up The Field